selinvuslat/film-lovers/README.md

 1. On the homepage, you can search for films or songs.
 2. On the film detail page, you can watch the film and leave comments.
 3. On the song detail page, you can listen to the song and provide ratings.

+## License
+This project is licensed under the MIT License.
+For more information, see the [LICENSE](LICENSE) file.

+## Issues, Feature Requests or Support
+Please use the [New Issue](https://github.com/selinvuslat/film-lovers/issues/new) button to submit issues, feature requests or support issues directly to me.
+You can also send an e-mail to selinvuslat@gmail.com.